-This could be Tesla's most important earnings report in its history
+Tesla reported the biggest loss in its history.
+But it could've been worse

 Related: Has Elon Musk lost control of his hype machine?

-Analysts say demand for the Model 3 has waned recently because of long wait times.
-The Model 3 is aimed at a mass-market audience, but Tesla still hasn't made any $35,000 base model cars available.

-CEO Elon Musk made the bold promise earlier this year that Tesla would post its first quarterly profit in years this fall, a claim many analysts viewed skeptically.
+CEO Elon Musk made the bold promise earlier this year that Tesla would post its first quarterly profit in years this fall, Tesla doubled down on that promise again in a letter to investors Wednesday.

-Others are more optimistic.
+Some analysts viewed that claim optimistically.
+Others are more skeptical

-"Based on what we're seeing in the trajectory of production, we think they will be profitable" later this year, automotive analyst Jamie Albertine told CNBC last month.
+"The projection of profitability in the second half of the year is admirable, but is based on selling a far more expensive version of the Model 3 then many consumers had expected," Rebecca Lindland, executive analyst at Kelley Blue Book, said in an emailed statement.
+"Can they sustain profitability if and when they start selling the more affordable, $35K version?
+Insights into the quality and quantity of the reservation pipeline, while boring, would provide investors with confidence with profitability projections."

 Tesla recently laid off about 9% of its staff.
 Musk explained in June that the job cuts were part of a restructuring plan to eliminate "duplication of roles" and added that the layoffs should reduce costs and help the firm on its path to profitability.